COSC3020/theory-vs-practice-aerick-321/README.md

 Add your answers to this markdown file.

 Used geeksforgeeks.com to refresh on the time complexity of different operations in Binary search trees.
-The TA helped give me ideas for a thrid reason why the asymptotic complexity suggests a different time.
+The TA helped give me ideas for a third reason why the asymptotic complexity suggests a different time and a third reason why asymptotic analysis can be misleading.
 “I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.”